 Buyers buy the solution that delivers the best value for their organisations, and rightly so.
 However, when several solutions are closely matched, it’s human nature to select the one that most favours you personally.
 This is not about ethics.
 It may be the solution that causes you the least hassle, a brand you admire or want to be associated with or the solution that will give you most potential for career progression.
 It’s human nature and, as we’ve said before, human nature rarely changes.

-2. The changing face of B2B Selling
+2. The changing face of business to business selling

-So if human behaviour is timeless and our human behaviour sits at the core of our sales effectiveness, are the things that do change of any concern?
+So if human behaviour is timeless and our human behaviour sits at the core of our sales effectiveness are the things that do change of any concern?
 Absolutely yes.
 These are the difficulties that need to be addressed.
 Here’s a summary of key developments.

 More sophisticated buyers